Shredmetal/video_frame_matcher/readme.md

 # Frame Finder

+Update 11/5/2025 - I have access to a Mac now so I'll try to do a mac version build, it will go into releases when I have tested it.

 A quick tool to find the exact episode and timestamp of a frame in a video.

 Garbage collects every 1,000 frames it processes.
 It might take a while to get through a pile of videos because it checks every frame.